-The review has recommended the following categories within the Major Events, Festivals and Films Sponsorship Policy and guidelines:
+The review has recommended the following categories within this program:

 Category Description Incubator Events (previously Tier 1) A new major tourism event in its first or second year of development - funding range \$3,000 to \$10,000.
 Assessed according to the KPI's on page 30 of the draft Strategy.
-Where and how the cash support is allocated will be specified in the sponsorship agreement.
 Developing Events (previously Tier 2) Supports major tourism events that have been running for more than 2 consecutive years and meet the funding criteria.
 Funding range: Up to \$20,000.
 Assessed according to the KPI's on page 30 of the draft Strategy.
-Where and how the cash support is allocated will be specified in the sponsorship agreement Flagship Events (new category) Supports events that have already received the maximum allowable funding through the Major Events, Festivals and Films Sponsorship and can present a comprehensive strategy for future growth and development of its tourism potential.
+Flagship Events (new category) Supports events that have already received the maximum allowable funding through the Major Events, Festivals and Films Sponsorship and can present a comprehensive strategy for future growth and development of its tourism potential.
 The funding range is \$10,000 to \$20,000 and this sponsorship is triennial in nature to support the continued growth of the event into new visitor markets.
 Any support would be evaluated annually through a sponsorship acquittal with an option for additional multi-year support.
 Out of Round Requests (new category) Supports new or unplanned opportunities that have missed the Major Events, Festivals and Films funding windows.
 Restriction: maximum one per event over the event's lifecycle to a maximum of \$15,000 pending funds available in the Major Events, Festivals and Films budget.
 Applicants must complete an application form responding to questions aligning to funding criteria.